TomCS3/TwitterTwin/README.md

 # TwitterTwin

-Objective: To develop a twitter-like environment using Django and React JS.
+Objective: To develop a twitter-like environment using Django, REST API Framework, and React JS.

 Functions: